In full: Proposed job description for a physician assistant

 The Leng Review gives a detailed proposed job description for physician associates, which it also says should be renamed as physician assistants.
-This severely limits the scope of practice for what a PA can do upon joining general practice.
+This would severely limit the scope of practice for what a PA can do upon joining general practice.

 Example job description for a new physician assistant in primary care